monopole/snips/README.md

  [x] user (to see public info about the user)
 ```

-A classic token may be used with the `--token` flag
+A classic token may be used with the `--gh-token` flag
 as if it had been created via the OAuth flow.

 Protect this classic token like a password.
 During creation,